-This policy was created by the school's inclusion team, in liaison with the Senior Leadership Team and school staff.
-We believe that provision for children with Special Educational Needs (SEN) is a whole school matter and includes the Governing Body, the Headteacher, Senior Leadership Team and all other members of staff, particularly teaching staff and teaching assistants, who play a vital role in supporting all children including those with SEN.
+This policy was created by the school's Inclusion Lead, in liaison with the Senior Leadership Team and school staff.
+We believe that provision for children with Special Educational Needs (SEN) is a whole school matter and includes the Governing Body, the Headteacher, Senior Leadership Team and all other members of staff, particularly teaching staff and teaching and learning assistants, who play a vital role in supporting all children including those with SEN.